atoff/vatsim-stand-status/README.md

 | 1 		| 51.148056 	| -0.190278	|
 #### The use

-There are 3 functions to use to gather the various collections of stands from the `$StandStatus` instance:
+There are 3 main functions that you can use from the `$StandStatus` instance:

 ___allStands($pageNo = null, $pageLimit = null)___
 >This function returns an array of ALL of the possible stands.
-All proccessed stands from the CSV are returned (with the exception of occupied stand's side stands if enabled).
+All stands from the CSV are returned (with the exception of occupied stand's side stands if enabled), and each stand follows the data format shown under Possible Stand Array Formats.
 Returns an array of stands.

 >If $pageNo and $pageLimit are specified, only $pageLimit ammount of stands will be returned.
 Useful for pagination